-Margarethe (Grethe) Cammermeyer RN, PhD, Colonel, USA, ret.
+Margarethe (Grethe) Cammermeyer RN, PhD, Colonel, USAR, ret.

-Grethe was born in Oslo, Norway, in 1942, under Nazi occupation, and immigrated with her family in 1951.
+Grethe was born in Oslo, Norway, in 1942, under Nazi occupation, immigrating with her family in 1951 to the USA.
 At 19, she joined the Army Student Nurse Program and after graduating from college (BS from University of Maryland) she served seven years on active duty.
 While stationed in Europe she married a fellow military officer.

 Concurrently, Grethe earned an M.A. and Ph.D. from the University of Washington.
 Dr. Cammermeyer spent 25 years in the VA Medical Health Care system as a Clinical Nurse Specialist, Nurse Practitioner and Researcher in Neuroscience Nursing.

-In 1989, having served in the military for 25 years, Colonel Cammermeyer disclosed that she was a lesbian during a Top Secret Security Investigation.
-She was ultimately discharged in 1991, filed suit and was reinstated into the National Guard after Judge Zilly, 9th Circuit Court, ruled her discharge unconstitutional.
+Subsequently, In 1989, having served in the military for 25 years, Colonel Cammermeyer disclosed that she was a lesbian during a Top Secret Security Investigation.
+She was ultimately discharged in 1991, filed suit and was reinstated in 1994 when her discharge was ruled unconstitutional.
 She retired in 1997, after 31 years of service.

-In 1994 her autobiography, Serving in Silence was printed.
-In 1995, a made-for-television movie, Serving in Silence, was aired.
-The movie, produced by Barbra Streisand, and Glenn Close who depicts Colonel Cammermeyer’s, depicted the challenge of the military’s anti-gay policy.
+In 1994 her autobiography with Chris Fisher, Serving in Silence, was published.
+And in 1995, a made-for-television movie, Serving in Silence, was aired.
+The movie, produced by Barbra Streisand, and Glenn Close who portrays Colonel Cammermeyer, describes her challenge of the military’s anti-gay policy.

 Colonel Cammermeyer worked for 17 years to repeal the 1993 Don’t Ask, Don’t Tell law.
 On December 22, 2010, surrounded by hundreds of advocates for repeal, Grethe led the Pledge of Allegiance at President Obama’s signing the repeal of DADT.

-Diane and Grethe were formally and officially married in Washington state on 12 December 2012.
+Diane and Grethe were officially married in Washington state on 9 December 2012.
 Whidbey Island has been their home since 1995.
-(My updated autobiography with epilogue, Serving in Silence, 2015, is available at bookstores, Amazon, etc.)

 The Cammermeyer and Divelbess Whidbey Family